 - Long-standing CAD requires maximal coronary arterial dilation distal to the stenosis to maintain normal myocardial function.

-Clinical relevance: coronary steal is the underlying mechanism of
+- Coronary steal is the underlying mechanism of pharmacological stress testing.

 - Administration of vasodilators (e.g., dipyridamole) → coronary vasodilation → decreased hydrostatic pressure in the normal coronary arteries → blood shunting back to well-perfused myocardium → decreased flow to the ischemic myocardium → myocardial ischemia downstream to the pathologically dilated vessels → angina pectoris and/or ECG changes